mskold-ab/www-mskold-com/security/security.md

 # Security
+*Last updated: 2026-06-15 · Version 1.5 Revision 2*

 At MSkold AB, security is built into every stage of how we design, develop, and deliver our Azure DevOps extensions Enhanced Export PRO, Query Tile PRO and Wiki PRO.
 We're trusted by thousands of customers, including organizations in highly regulated industries such as banking, life sciences, and defense.

 This page summarizes our approach.
-For full technical detail, Please requers our Security Whitepaper or [contact us](mailto:sales@mskold.com).
+For full technical detail, Please request our Security Whitepaper or [contact us](mailto:sales@mskold.com).

 ## Your data stays in your environment

 Our core design principle: **customer production data is never transmitted outside your Azure DevOps environment.**

-Enhanced Export PRO runs entirely client-side, inside your browser.
+Our extensions runs entirely client-side, inside your browser.
 We do not operate vendor-hosted servers that process your production data — there's no backend of ours in the data path.
 This also means the extension works in fully air-gapped environments.

 ## Built on Azure DevOps' security model

-Enhanced Export PRO runs inside Microsoft's Azure DevOps Extension framework, which provides:
+Our extensions runs inside Microsoft's Azure DevOps Extension framework, which provides:

 - A sandboxed, isolated execution environment (protected iframe, minimal permissions)
-- Authentication and authorization handled entirely by Azure DevOps — we never see or store your credentials
+- Authentication and authorization handled entirely by Azure DevOps — we never see or store your credentials.
 - Access governed by your existing Azure DevOps token model and least-privilege permissions

 For license assignment, we associate a license with a non-identifiable, extension-provided user ID, stored as extension data within your own Azure DevOps organization.
-No license data leaves your Azure DevOps instance.
+Licenses validation is done in the client, No user/licenses assignemnt leaves your Azure DevOps instance.

 ## Secure development practices

-We follow a Secure Development Lifecycle, including:
+We follow a modern Secure Development Lifecycle, including:

 - Branch protection and mandatory pull request reviews
-- Automated static application security testing (SAST) and OWASP Top 10 validation, using SonarQube and Snyk
+- Automated static application security testing (SAST) and OWASP Top 10 validation, using SonarQube and Snyk is done continously on each build.
-- Continuous dependency vulnerability scanning (Snyk & Mend), with critical and high-severity issues prioritized for immediate remediation
+- Continuous dependency vulnerability scanning (Snyk & Mend), with critical and high-severity issues prioritized for immediate remediation.
 - A deliberately minimal set of third-party libraries, kept current and continuously monitored

 ## What data ever leaves your environment